Best High Schools for Sports in Every State

 Bottom Line: Muskegon High School

-The school leads Michigan with 18 state titles, and four of those have come since 2004.
-But Muskegon’s accomplishments also match up with any high school across the country, as its 846 all-time wins are tied for the seventh most of any high school.
+The school leads Michigan in state titles, and four of those have come since 2004.
+But Muskegon’s accomplishments also match up with any high school across the country, as its 800-plus all-time wins are in the top 10 most of any high school.

 The school’s most notable alum is former NFL quarterback Earl Morrall, who was MVP of the league in 1968 and won three Super Bowls in his career.